-Woodruff Sawyer is a premier insurance brokerage both for public companies and for fast-growing private companies headed toward an IPO.
+Woodruff Sawyer is a premier insurance brokerage both for public companies and for fast-growing private companies that are likely to go public.
 Most of our private company clients became WS clients during their Series C or D round of funding, or within 24 months of going public.
-Call your Woodruff Sawyer account executive, the author of this Guide to Private Company D&O Insurance, or any of our office leaders to have a conversation about whether it makes sense to consider working with Woodruff Sawyer.
+To discuss whether it makes sense to consider working with Woodruff Sawyer, reach out to your Woodruff Sawyer account contact.
+You can also connect with authors of this Guide to Private Company D&O Insurance listed on the next page of this Guide.